 The Magnesium is the newest addition to The Collection.
 Designed to work synergistically with the rest of the supplements in the line, it also brings something completely new to the table to help fill in a missing piece of people’s health puzzle.

 The Magnesium combines Albion chelated magnesium with Magtein ™ (magnesium L-threonate) - the only form of magnesium proven in animal studies to cross the blood-brain barrier and boost the brain’s magnesium levels necessary for healthy cognition, long- and short-term memory, learning, and stress management.

 Because magnesium threonate is so difficult to find over the counter, I wanted to make this highly bioavailable and beneficial form of magnesium as accessible as possible.
-So if you are looking to reap the benefits of magnesium for yourself - look no further than The Magnesium.
+So if you are looking to reap the benefits of magnesium for yourself and start taking to best magnesium supplement for your health - look no further than The Magnesium.